yjx-econ/mypage/contents/home.md

 Welcome!
-I'm a Ph.D. candidate at Shanghai Jiao Tong University.
+I am a Ph.D. candidate at Shanghai Jiao Tong University.

 I am on the 2024/25 academic job market.